jimbojw/karmarank/content/08-calibration-cylinder.md

 Crucially, your manager is playing the same game.
 They're at the bottom-center of their Calibration Cylinder.
 Their own rating will be determined by the next layer up.
 Their own peers' feedback funnels to their manager (your skip) whose peers are your manager's jury.

 Why does this matter to you?
-Your manager is cultivating their own status-weighted stories (exhibits) for their own upcoming defense.
+Your manager is cultivating their own Status-Weighted Stories (exhibits) for their own upcoming defense.
 How they "manage" you is crucial evidence made in direct view of their attorney and peers.

 And so, your manager's eagerness to defend your case will naturally be influenced by the degree to which that defense contributes to their own portfolio.
 Thus, it's prudent to proactively consider your manager's Calibration Cylinder in crafting your own stories.